nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("More Design Patterns") }}">

-Previously, you learned about design patterns, and a some example design patterns.
+Previously, you learned about design patterns, and some example design patterns.
 Let's continue that journey this week.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("designPatterns-modelViewController-what") }}">